Back to All Case Studies

 Handoff Failure Diagnostic Signals

-• delivery teams requesting additional client information after kickoff
+• Delivery teams requesting additional client information after kickoff meetings

-• project timelines slipping during the first week of execution
+• Project timelines slipping during the first week due to missing scope clarity

 Client Profile